VANCOUVER AND VICTORIA, B.C. CANADA

 Maplewood Farm – a former dairy farm that now features pigs, chickens, horses and hundreds of birds and other farm animals.

-• Gastown - Vancouver’s oldest neighborhood features charming old buildings, cobblestone streets, the Steam Clock, and vintage lampposts.
-It’s a vibrant area with shops, unique galleries, and top-notch restaurants.
+Gastown - Vancouver’s oldest neighborhood has old buildings, cobblestone streets, the Steam Clock, and vintage lamps.
+It’s a lively area with shops, unique galleries, and great restaurants..
 Music lovers head for Guilt & Co which offers jazz, soul and cabaret.

 DAY 4